Beginner Breathwork Anxiety: 2025 Calming Guide

 2. 5-5-5 Breathing for Grounding

-This simple technique grounds you during anxious moments, like crowded events, great for beginner breathwork anxiety.
+This simple technique grounds you during anxious moments, like crowded events, great for newcomers to anxiety breathwork.

 How to do it: